tasosc/mult_res_cell_ann/README.md

 ## Running directly with Python (Linux)

-First you need to setup the virtual environment, [more information](https://docs.python.org/3/library/venv.html) Note in some Linux distributions instead of `python` you need to call `python3.11` or `python3`
+First you need to set up the virtual environment, [more information](https://docs.python.org/3/library/venv.html) Note in some Linux distributions instead of `python` you need to call `python3.11` or `python3`

 ```sh